Reading: Matthew 10:40 – 42

 When we think of missionaries, maybe one or two names come to mind e.g. David Livingstone.
 While the work they did is to be commended they did not do it on their own.
 There would have been people who planned, financed, provided transport, prayed and so much more working in the background enabling other work to be done.

 This reminded me of a story I remember hearing about President Kennedy’s visit to NASA.
 While on a tour of the facility he stopped to speak to a man carrying a broom and asked him what he was doing.
 The man replied that he was putting a man on the moon.

 Over the last few weeks the passages have been looking at mission and discipleship and some of you may have been thinking, “that is all well and good but I can’t do that” or maybe “I’m too old” or maybe “I’m not able to do such things now”.
 This passage challenges us to think that maybe there is something we can do.
 It also challenges us to appreciate all the work that is already going on in the church, much of which is unseen and unrecognised.

 As we think about what we do in the church, as we think about mission and discipleship, may we all see that we all have a role to play in building the kingdom.

 • Think about all the different jobs that are done in the church and think about who does them

 • Think about what gifts and skill you have and consider how you could use them for mission in the future

 • Give thanks to God for all who undertake jobs at the church and who support you in your role

 • Give thanks to God for the diverse skills and gifts that people have

-• Give thanks to God for the life of the congregation and the way we currently communicate with the wider community
+• Pray for the ongoing life of the church and its mission into the community